albertsikkema/personal_server/PRPs/mcp-jwt-bearer-authentication.md

                 Authentication: JWT Bearer tokens required for all operations.

                 To obtain a token:
-                1. Authenticate with the main API using X-API-KEY header
+                1. Authenticate with FastAPI-Users (POST /auth/jwt/login) OR use legacy X-API-KEY
-                2. Request MCP token from /auth/mcp-token endpoint
+                2. Request MCP token from /auth/mcp-token endpoint (FastAPI-Users) or /auth/mcp-token/legacy (API key)
                 3. Use the returned JWT token in Authorization: Bearer <token> header

                 Available tools: